elisabeth11kw/Pracium_Class1/README.md

 ## Python Script

 Created python script to scrape web site greenpeace.org but had dificulty with site tags.
 I think that some websites may be more in an html format over other sites that have objects making scraping data more complex.
+Python data sweep to gather data for solar and wind power energy to see where there are locations that do not have solar or wind power currently that could generate power in the future.

 12.1	Python Script	Greenpeace_SpacyWordMap.py	- Add files via upload

 ## R Markdown R Studio

+*	I will use R Studio to do some supervised learning of the data and prediction analysis.
+*	Create models using R studio for linear regression and Two Way Anova test to see if there is any correlation based on location for wind power and solar renewable energy locations.

+*	Do a logistical regression model to test if there is a rise in solar and wind power.
+*	Run a two-way a nova test to see if there is a correlation between power usage of solar and wind energy and state population.

 13.1	Rmarkdown Script	Solar and Wind by state.Rmd	- R Markdown Scripts using R Studio

 15.1	Rmarkdown Script	timeserieswindsolar.Rmd	- R Markdown Scripts using R Studio